dgellisco/18-Mongo/IN PROGRESS.md

 MEDIUM PRIORITY
 ---------------
-[ ] JS - Page should refresh only after all scrapes are complete [✓] JS - Sort by date
+[ ] JS - Page should refresh only after all scrapes are complete [ ]    - Include a count of how many new events were added [✓] JS - Sort by date
 [ ] JS - REFACTOR CODE
+[ ]    - Create reusable functions/methods
-[ ] - Create reusable functions/methods, especially in axios calls
+[✓]    - Create reusable functions/methods, especially in axios calls
 [ ]    - Clean up handlebars
 [ ]    - Clean up Mongo requests - delete old events, but then only add new events

 LOW PRIORITY
 ------------
 [ ] JS - Implement notes
+[ ]    - Saves extra details
+[ ]       - Artist information
+[ ]       - Artist official website
-[ ] - Saves extra details (such as price, blurb, or band websites) [ ] - Peope can leave a note
+[ ]       - Event cost (if available)
+[ ]    - Peope can leave a note
 [ ]    - Tag your name as interested, going, or something [ ] JS - Send to friends
 [ ] CSS - fade background, or have it stationary
 [ ] JS - Add a login and multiple instances
+[ ] JS - Add a little 'expand' section that lets you preview the artist with the YouTube search

 <!-- Questions -->